jlinoff/pam/README.md

 Such an _"account"_ record would have, at a minimum, the web address (URL), the login name and the password of the account.

-Note that this is simplified example is only meant to show the basic idea of importance of supporting record formats that are different than recipes.
+Note that this simplified example is only meant to show the basic idea of importance of supporting record formats that are different than recipes.
+For a real account record you might want to add an email address or, perhaps, a notes field.

 Here is what a simple account record might look like.